 Bill will eat Quiches if I call it pie.
 He’s one of those holdovers from the “Real Men Don’t Eat Quiche” era.
 Of course, I had to marry a real manly man.
 Sigh.
-Boy, did the kitchen smell incredible while this was baking.
-I could hardly wait to dig in.
-When I make omelets, I always add spinach and mushrooms, so it’s not a stretch to see why I chose these two for this Easy Quiche Recipe.
-To add some color, I diced a bit of red bell pepper to add to the vegetable mixture.
+When I make omelets, I always add spinach and mushrooms, so it’s not a stretch to see why I chose these two add-ins for this Easy Quiche Recipe.
+For a spot of color, I diced a bit of red bell pepper to add to the vegetable mixture.
 Totally optional, of course.

 You can tweak this Easy Quiche Recipe however you’d like.

 - Keep the amounts of eggs, cheese, half and half, and cream the same, but add bacon, ham, or your favorite vegetables.

 - PRO-Tip: F or the BEST results, don’t overload with fillings.
 Part of the deliciousness of this quiche was having the perfect ratio of egg custard to filling.

 - The classic ratio of cream to eggs is ½ cup of cream for each egg.
 This recipe falls a bit short with the liquid, but it still works well.